bakdata/fastapi-jwks/README.md

-# Fastapi-JWKS
+# fastapi-jwks

-This project helps to support JWKS automatically from Oauth2 providers like Keycloak.
-The library helps to verify the token sent over a request with a JWKS endpoint.
+fastapi-jwks is a Python library designed to facilitate the integration of JSON Web Key Set (JWKS) with FastAPI applications.
+It provides a set of tools to automatically query the JWKS endpoint and verify the tokens sent over a request.

 ## Usage